webplatform/docs/guides/images_in_html/index.md

 == Proper captions using HTML5 &lt;figcaption&gt; ==

 Another new addition to HTML5 is an element for containing figure captions.
-Previously this was done using <code>&lt;p&gt;</code>, or some other not wholly appropriate element, but now we have the <code>&lt;figcaption&gt;</code> element.
-Nested inside a <code>&lt;figure&gt;</code>, it says "this is the caption to go along with the contents of this figure."
+Previously this was done using <code>&lt;p&gt;</code> or some other not-wholly-appropriate element, but now we have the <code>&lt;figcaption&gt;</code> element.
+Nested inside a
+<code>&lt;figure&gt;</code>, it says "this is the caption to go along with the contents of this figure."
 For example:

 <syntaxhighlight lang="html5"><!DOCTYPE html>